exploit-inters/camscan/README.md

-# camscan
+# Camscan
-its vnc scaner for python
+its vnc scaner for python3

 ---